PranavBilurkar/MovieCollectionAPI/README.md

 ## Unit Tests

 The MovieCollection.Test project contains unit tests for the API.
-To run the tests, open the Test Explorer in Visual Studio and click "Run All Tests."
+To run the tests, open the Test Explorer in Visual Studio and click "Run Tests."

+## User Interface

+The MovieCollectionUI project provides a user-friendly web interface for managing movie collections.
+The UI allows users to:

+View the list of all movies in the collection.
+View details of a specific movie.
+Add a new movie to the collection (authentication required).
+Update an existing movie (authentication required).
+Delete a movie from the collection (authentication required).
+Search for movies by keyword.

 ## Other Information

-During development, we used Serilog for logging to a log file named "log.txt" in the project's root directory.
+During development, we used Serilog for logging to a log file named "log.txt" at the absolute path "@"C:\Logs\log.txt".
 The log records important events and errors, aiding in debugging and monitoring.

 The API follows RESTful conventions, and error responses include detailed messages to help developers understand and resolve issues.